towolf/towolf.github.com/docs/PsychDemos/MovieDemos/PlayInterlacedMovieDemo.markdown

 title: PlayInterlacedMovieDemo
 categories:
   - MovieDemos
+encoding: UTF-8
 ---

 PlayInterlacedMovieDemo\(moviename\)

 A simple demo to show playback of interlaced movies.
-Input images from the movie are deinterlaced on\-the\-fly by use of a simple GLSL deinterlace shader.
+Input images from the movie are deinterlaced on-the-fly by use of a simple GLSL deinterlace shader.

 The demo reads a movie file from the file 'moviename' and plays it once,